 If socialization is so important, what are we doing to ourselves by staying apart?
 There have been a number of news items, articles, and social media posts on ways of helping ourselves through this difficult time.
 I have noticed that even the news casts are making an effort to provide positive stories and even just showing nice visuals to help us to stay calm.
 We know this time won’t last forever, and staying connected is important.
 Letter-writing, telephone calls, and emails are just some of the ways that we can remain connected.
 Letting others know that you are thinking about them and care is an important element in socializing.
 You can even trade stories – the quarantine has been compared to a major weather event such as a hurricane, an event with which we are all too familiar.
 The difference is that we don’t really know when this is going to end.

 As our area begins to unwind the quarantine, let’s be careful.
-The virus is very much an unseen presence in our midst, so we need to be careful.
+The virus is very much an unseen presence in our mist, so we need to be careful.
 At the same time, let’s concentrate on physical distancing, not removing ourselves socially from those that are important to us.
 There is a difference – at our core, humans are still social beings even if we can’t always have physical proximity.

 Castiello, U., Becchio, C., Zoia, S., Nelini, C., Sartori, L., Blason, L., et al. (2010).
 Wired to be Social: The Ontogeny of Human Interaction.
 PLoS ONE, 5(10), e13199.